 Soaking

-- In 4-cup measuring cup or a large bowl, whisk together evaporated milk, sweetened condensed milk, and 1 ½ cup half-and-half.
+- In 4-cup measuring cup (affiliate link) or a large bowl, whisk together evaporated milk, sweetened condensed milk, and 1 ½ cup half-and-half.
 Set aside ½ cup of the mixture for serving.

 - Use a fork or toothpick to poke holes all over the cake.
 Pour all the milk mixture, except for the ½ cup you've reserved, on the cake, up to and including the edges.
-Cover and place in fridge overnight.
+Cover and refrigerate at least 4 hours.

-- Serve cake with a little of the milk mixture, if desired.
+- Serve cake right after topping, garnishing with a little of the milk mixture if desired.

 Leona Konkel says